Skip to content

 8. Supports thermal regulation and hot flushes

-9. Collagen supplements help with menopause by reducing predisposition to collagen atrophy conditions (particularly, vulvovaginal atrophy and pelvic floor disorders)
+9. Collagen supplements help with menopause symptoms by reducing predisposition to collagen atrophy conditions (particularly, vulvovaginal atrophy and pelvic floor disorders)

 10. May reduce pain during sex (dyspareunia)